Heracleidae: At Sparta

 At Sparta, the Heraclids formed two dynasties ruling jointly: the Agiads and the Eurypontids.
 Other Spartiates also claimed Heraclid descent, such as Lysander.

 At Corinth

 At Corinth the Heraclids ruled as the Bacchiadae dynasty before the aristocratic revolution, which brought a Bacchiad aristocracy into power.

 At Argos

-A descendent of Heracles, Temenus, was the first king of Argos, who later counted the famous tyrant Pheidon.
+A descendant of Heracles, Temenus, was the first king of Argos, who later counted the famous tyrant Pheidon.